-Every dealer whose total turnover in a year is Rs.1 lakh and the dealer who imports goods, or manufacturers, and co-operative societies with a turnover of Rs.25,000, Rs.50,000 and Rs.70,000 respectively become liable to pay tax if their taxable turnover exceeds Rs.5,000.
+Every dealer whose total turnover in a year is Rs. one lakh with the taxable turnover of Rs.10,000 in the previous year and importers, manufacturers and co-operative societies with a turnover of Rs.50,000 and Rs.70,000 respectively with a taxable turnover of Rs.5,000 in the previous year become liable to pay tax, if their taxable turnover exceeds Rs.5,000.